Planning for Blended or Remote Learning

 - Fixed schedules: Courses should have an established schedule for teacher-led instruction.

-- Online learning materials: Online materials that are part of a remote learning or blended learning model should be aligned to the curriculum of the course designed to support the teacher-led instruction.
+- Online learning materials: Online materials that are part of a remote learning or blended education delivery model should be aligned to the curriculum of the course designed to support the teacher-led instruction.

 - Clear expectations: Instructors should establish clear expectations to guide students as they engage in non-classroom-based learning.
 Students may be offered flexibility with the pace of when the non-teacher-led instruction will occur, which could provide flexibility to students as they navigate the demands on their time when they are not in the classroom.